halorgium/dm-salesforce/README.markdown

 A gem that provides a Salesforce Adapter for DataMapper 0.10.x.
 There are older versions of dm-salesforce specifically for 0.9.x.

-The wsdl is automatically converted into Ruby classes upon the first invocation of the dm-salesforce adapter.
+The WSDL is automatically converted into Ruby classes upon the first invocation of the dm-salesforce adapter.
 The classes in turn get cached locally in one of the following locations, in order of
 precedence: